erd696/Animal-Classification/README.md

-# Animal Species Classification
+# Animal Classification

 ## Overview
-This project is an animal species classification system that categorizes animals into three classes: Mammals, Reptiles, and Birds (Aves).
+This project is an animal classification system that categorizes animals into three classes: Mammals, Reptiles, and Birds (Aves).
 The classification model is built using three different deep learning architectures: ResNet, VGG16, and AlexNet.
 Trained with 100 images of Mammals, 100 images of Aves, and 100 images of Reptiles

 ## Technologies Used
 - Deep Learning Architectures: ResNet, VGG16, AlexNet